julianscunha/Veeam.VBR.ASBuilt/README.md

 8. Install missing modules online or offline
 9. Import modules in controlled dependency order
 10. Validate and load Veeam PowerShell
-11. Connect to the target VBR server
+11. Reuses existing sessions when available
+12. Validates local execution without forcing a connection
+13. Performs controlled remote connection with connectivity validation and credential prompt
-12. Detect and validate the Veeam version
+14. Detect and validate the Veeam version
-13. Prompt for output directory and generate the report JSON config
+15. Prompt for output directory and generate the report JSON config
-14. Execute the AsBuilt report
+16. Execute the AsBuilt report
-15. Write final summary to the log
+17. Write final summary to the log

 ## Parameters